isholgueras/chrome-headless/README.md

 ## Building and Pushing

-To build, `./build.sh <tag>`, for example ./build.sh justinbeiro/chrome-headless:20211007-chromium
+To build, `./build.sh <tag>`, for example `./build.sh isholgueras/chrome-headless:20211007-chromium`

-To push, `./build.sh <tag>`, for example `./push.sh justinbeiro/chrome-headless:20211007-chromium`.
+To push, `./build.sh <tag>`, for example `./push.sh isholgueras/chrome-headless:20211007-chromium`.
 This will push both amd64 and arm64 images.

+# Compatibility

+This image was updated to chromium to support the new M1 processors.
+If you prefer keep using the previous chrome version, feel free to use the [:chrome tag](https://hub.docker.com/layers/183734006/isholgueras/chrome-headless/20210922-chrome/images/sha256-4d46c60494d5d34e542fa68b46bf8b1fe8c5653bf45025260d4b7cc582d0ee49)